decent-chat/decent/docs/api.md

 > set requireAuthorization on|off
 ```

 When authorization is enabled for the first time, only admins will be verified.
 When a user is made to be an admin through the command line (`make-admin`), they will also be authorized.
-(If you're using an old database, you can authorize existing admins by running `make-admin` again.)
 Users can then be authorized via the [`authorize-user`](#post-apiauthorize-user) endpoint (in the official client, there's a dedicated settings page for this).
 Users can be deauthorized using [`deauthorize-user`](#post-apideauthorize-user).

 When a request is made to the API of a server which requires authorization, the server searches for a session ID given in the request.
 (First it checks for a `sessionID` field in POST data; if that's not found, it checks the `?sessionID` query field.)
 If no session ID is found, or the session ID is for a user who isn't authorized, the request is immediately ended with status code 403 and an error.
 Otherwise, the request is processed as normal.